 Emily Nemens is a writer, illustrator, and editor.
 Her debut novel, The Cactus League, was published by Farrar, Straus & Giroux in February 2020.
 The Los Angeles Times praised the book: “For a book about the notoriously languorous sport of baseball, this is a quick and often thrilling read.
 For a debut novel, it’s remarkably self-assured.”
 The New York Times Book Review wrote: “She provides her readers what amounts to a miniature, self-enclosed world that is funny and poignant and lovingly observed.”
-Her publicity tour for The Cactus League will take her to twenty cities.

-In 2018, Nemens became the seventh editor of The Paris Review, the nation’s preeminent literary quarterly.
-Since her arrival, the magazine has seen record-high circulation, published two anthologies, and produced a second season of its acclaimed podcast.
+In 2018, Emily became the seventh editor of The Paris Review, the nation’s preeminent literary quarterly.
+Since her arrival, the magazine has seen record-high circulation, published two anthologies, and produced the second season of its acclaimed podcast.
 Previously, she coedited The Southern Review, a storied literary quarterly published at Louisiana State University.
 Nemens has spoken about editing at major literary conferences and in creative writing programs around the US, and she has been featured in the New York Times, Vogue Italia, and Vanity Fair.

 As an illustrator, she’s published her work in The New Yorker, and her short stories have appeared in Esquire, n+1, The Iowa Review, and elsewhere.
 Nemens grew up in Seattle and received her BA from Brown University, where she studied art history and studio art.
 She completed an MFA degree in fiction at Louisiana State University.
 She lives in New York and remains a Mariners fan.Download Bio